 - Battalion Headquarters

 - Place of Birth:

 - Father's Name:

 - Bandoeng, Soekamiskin Prison, Tjimahi Camp No. 4

 - Not Known

-Soldier was listed as missing in action.
-He had been sent to Bandoeng by Captain Albrecht to collect supplies but collapsed with dengue fever and admitted to hospital by the Dutch and became separated from his unit.
-He was captured by Japanese on 15/4/1942.
+Caldwell was listed as missing in action in Java.
+He had been sent to Bandoeng by Captain Albrecht to collect supplies but collapsed with dengue fever and admitted to hospital by the Dutch, becoming separated from 2/2nd Pioneers with whom he was fighting with.
+He was captured by Japanese on 15/4/1942 placed Soek….Camp.

 Read about ‘Blackforce’ and Java.

 Maurice spent from 15 April 1942 to 5 February 1944 interned at Soekamiskin Prison.
 This location was for Dutch, British, American, Ambonese and Mendaonese POWs and Indonesian convicts.

 Morrie was the eldest of a large family.
 In 1928 the Caldwell family was residing in East Fremantle when his younger brother Lyle, aged 15 was killed whilst cycling in High Street, Fremantle when he collided with a truck.
 Maurice William (Snr) and Mary Caldwell and their children Morrie, George, Alick, Arnold, Maisie and Olive were plunged into grief.
 The Caldwell family relocated to live in Victoria Park.